pal03377/master-thesis/thesis.typ

 // TODO: write short overview of what this part (Systmem Models) contains: Scenarios, Use Case Model, Analysis Object Model, Dynamic Model, User Interface

 === Scenarios
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: If you do not distinguish between visionary and demo scenarios, you can remove the two subsubsections below and list all scenarios here.

-  *Visionary Scenarios*

-  Note: Describe 1-2 visionary scenario here, i.e. a scenario that would perfectly solve your problem, even if it might not be realizable.
-Use free text description.
+// Visionary Scenario: scenario that would perfectly solve the problem, even if it might not be realizable.
+Use free text description

-  *Demo Scenarios*

-  Note: Describe 1-2 demo scenario here, i.e. a scenario that you can implement and demonstrate until the end of your thesis.
-Use free text description.
-]
-A scenario is "a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor" @bruegge2004object.
+// Demo Scenario: scenario that you can implement and demonstrate until the end of your thesis A scenario is "a concrete, focused, informal description of a single feature of the system from the viewpoint of a single actor" @bruegge2004object.
 The following sections describe X visionary and X demonstration scenarios. // TODO: insert values for X
 \ \